4-Day Kruger National Park and Panorama Route Safari from Johannesburg

 Photographer's Notes

-- • God’s Window lookout
+- • God’s Window lookout for wide-angle canyon shots

-- • Bourke’s Luck Potholes walkways
+- • Bourke’s Luck Potholes bridge for close-ups of rock and water

 What to Bring